 Alexis E. Bates is an associate in the firm’s ERISA Litigation Practice, with experience litigating a variety of issues under the Employee Retirement Income Security Act of 1974 (ERISA) in federal trial and appellate courts.

 Ms. Bates represents benefit plans, plan sponsors, plan service providers, and fiduciaries in various kinds of ERISA litigation, including cases involving class actions for benefits claims, breach of fiduciary duty litigation, excessive fee cases in both the 401(k) plan and 403(b) plan contexts, and claims for vested retiree benefits.

 Ms. Bates also maintains an active pro bono practice, representing clients in both civil and criminal matters.
 She has focused her pro bono practice on immigration cases, criminal appeals, and habeas corpus proceedings, successfully arguing cases in immigration court, federal district court, and the Seventh Circuit Court of Appeals.

-Ms. Bates currently serves on the board of the Chicago Lawyer Chapter of the American Constitution Society and the Young Lawyers Committee of the Seventh Circuit Bar Association.
+Ms. Bates currently serves on the Board of Governors of the Seventh Circuit Bar Association and the Board of Directors of the Chicago Lawyer Chapter of the American Constitution Society.